Time and Space Complexity Analysis Practical Guide

 Before explaining the concept of complexity and specific calculation methods, I will discuss some common techniques and pitfalls encountered in practice.

-Pay Attention to Data Scale
+Pay Attention to Data Size

-not exceeding 20
+not more than 20

 Using Standard Output

-Incorrectly Passing by Value Instead of Reference
+Passing by Value Instead of by Reference

-Unclear Underlying Implementation of Interface Objects
+Not Knowing the Implementation of Interface Objects

 In Java, List